Vikashtripathi/OpenGL-programs/README.md

 # OpenGL-programs

-The project contains output of following programs, developed using GL, GLU and GLUT libraries of OpenGL -
+The project contains output of following programs as well as the associated C++ files, developed using GL, GLU and GLUT libraries of OpenGL -

 1) Line Stippling
 2) Polygon Stippling